Babyteeth (film): Cast

+Production

+The coming-of-age comedy-drama Babyteeth was directed by Shannon Murphy from a screenplay by Rita Kalnejais, based upon her stage play of the same name.
+It was produced by Alex White, with Screen Australia, Entertainment One, Whitefalk Films, Jan Chapman Films, Spectrum Films, and Create NSW involved.

+Andrew Commis was responsible for the cinematography, and Amanda Brown composed the score.
+Editing was by Stephen Evans.

-Release
+Release and reception

 Babyteeth had its world premiere at the Venice International Film Festival on 4 September 2019, where it competed for the Golden Lion.
 It also screened at the BFI London Film Festival on 6 October 2019, where it competed in the First Feature Competition.
 Shortly after, IFC Films and Picturehouse Entertainment acquired US and UK distribution rights to the film, respectively.

 The film was released in the United States on 19 June 2020, and in Australia on 23 July 2020 by Universal Pictures.

-Reception
+Critical response

 Babyteeth received positive reviews from film critics, when it screened at the Venice Film Festival.
 On review aggregator Rotten Tomatoes, it holds a score of 94% based on reviews from 154 critics with an average score of 7.70/10, The site's critics consensus reads: "Powerfully acted and sensitively directed, Babyteeth offers audiences a coming-of-age story that's messier – and more rewarding – than most."
 On Metacritic, the film has a weighted average score of 77 out of 100, based on 30 critics, indicating "generally favorable reviews".

 David Ehrlich of IndieWire gave the film "B+", calling it "a movie that's off-kilter but always raw; delicate, but never precious".
 Varietys Guy Lodge describes it as an "arresting feature debut for both director Shannon Murphy and screenwriter Rita Kalnejais".
 Michael O'Sullivan of the Houston Chronicle praised Babyteeth, stating that it "works precisely because it refuses to accommodate expectation."

 Kevin Maher of The Times gave the film five stars and described it as an "emotionally shattering feature debut from Shannon Murphy".